yalesong/natops/README.md

 2. **precomputed_features.zip** contains precomputed features (2D joint angles (x,y), 3D joint positions (x,y,z), SVM-output of hand pose classification (both the label and probabilities).
 3. **body_hand_pose_s20.zip** contains ground truth body and hand poses for one of the 20 subjects: subject \#20.
     1. Body pose labels were obtained using the Vicon motion capture system, wearing markers on different parts of the body and tracking their 3D locations.
     2. Hand pose labels were obtained by manual annotation.
-Label categories are 0: others, 1: thumb up, 2: thumb down, 3: open palm, 4: closed palm.
+Label categories are 0: others, 1: open palm, 2: closed palm, 3: thumb up, 4: thumb down.

 The precomputed feature data comes in Matlab format, which can be downloaded at: http://mug.csail.mit.edu/natops/data/NATOPS24.mat